 As patients, it seems, the inaccuracies, the misdiagnoses, the lack of a confirmed diagnosis, and the overall management and care comes down to faith!
 When I looked for an image for the word confirmed, it came up with a religious one!
 So, perhaps it really is, from our perspective, all about faith.

 Dr Shibley Rahman wrote a blog about Mild Cognitive Impairment (MCI) recently, in part as a response to Ken Clasper’s blog Rediagnosis from one dementia to MCI about his diagnosis being changed.
 I imagine, if I had been tested repeatedly over as many as ten or more years, and had not been given a diagnosis of dementia, I would have to believe the symptoms of dementia may be caused from something else.
-All sorts of health issues that are not dementia can cause cognitive impairment, for example depression, urinary tract infections, other types of mental illness such as conversion disorder.
+All sorts of health issues that are not dementia can cause cognitive impairment, for example depression, urinary tract infections, and even some types of mental illness such as conversion disorder.

 But on top of a diagnosis of dementia, it is very unsettling to have been incorrectly diagnosed with something like depression, only to find out years later, it was in fact, a dementia.